ucu-cs/template_c_strings/README.md

 ### Additional tasks
 <mark>LIST OF ADDITIONAL TASKS<mark>

-# ATTANTION!
+# ATTENTION!
-additional tasks not cpecified in previous paragraph as a list won't be graded.
+Additional tasks not specified in previous paragraph as a list won't be graded.